oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 ### Sample programs instructions and examples

-For JDK 25, compile the five new demos as a modular application:
+For JDK 25, compile the six new demos as a modular application:

     javac --module-path $TIMESTEN_HOME/install/lib/ttjdbc25.jar -d out *.java